Chousei coal mine skeletal remains salvage project

 This dive resulted in a total dive time of approximately 200 minutes, with 100 minutes at the bottom and 100 minutes of decompression time.

-After finishing the dive, we left Peya and headed to the beach to report the results to the media.
+After finishing the dive, we left Pier and headed to the beach to report the results to the media.

 I think we can finally say that “we were able to enter the mine” this time.